These steps describe how to install SEEK directly on the machine (bare-metal).

 If you have any problems or questions, you should contact us.
 The following link will give you details on how to Contact Us

-SEEK is based on the 3.2 version of Rails, and requires Ruby 2.1.
+SEEK is built upon Rails, and requires Ruby 3.1.

 You will need to have sudo access on the machine you are installing SEEK, or be able to login as root.
 You will also need an active internet connection throughout the installation process.